benetech/Accessible-Interactives-Dev/inject-coga/readme.md

 * Injects COGA attributes to a webpage.
 See https://github.com/w3c/personalization-semantics for more information about COGA.
 * The attributes are assigned to elements based on a mapping file (e.g. mapping01.json).
 The mapping file is associated with a URI based on another mapping file (dir.json).
 * The idea is that the mappings can live on a server and be discovered by this script.
+* Right now, the mapping directory is served up on localhost (you have to do this part yourself), but it could live anywhere.
+Just edit the URLs appropriately.

 ## What it doesn't do

 * It doesn't run the COGA personalization scripts (yet).
 * See https://github.com/ayelet-seeman/coga.personalisation for some examples of these scripts
 * Element matching ability is limited by the XPath functions available in the browser.